kendricchung-aqi/getting-started/ProvisioningTool.md

 The ProvisioningTool allows you to perform bulk provisioning operations on various types of AQUARIUS items for AQUARIUS Time-Series systems running 2018.3-or-newer.

+## Installation

+- Download the `ProvisioningTool.zip` archive
+- Extract the Zip archive to a new folder
+- See the `SampleFiles` subfolder for examples of different CSV data files.
+- Open a CMD.EXE, bash shell, or Powershell window to the folder, and run the commands.

 # Running a provisioning task

 The tool can accept multiple `/task="operation item filename"` options.
 The tool will perform the operations in the order in which they are specified.